GFdiablo117/APV/readme.md

 </p>

 Every vehicle drives along its real daily route with its own speed.
 Live Data was included here so there was one symbol for every real vehicle driving at the moment in the real direction using an average driving time and a time based starting point.
-(This feature was/is implemented but the @lynbarry/mvg-api module doesn't work anymore so it's currently running with mocked data as the mvg-api doesn't work anymore)
+(This feature was/is implemented but the @lynbarry/mvg-api module is currently broken so the application is running with mocked data as the module doesn't provide live data anymore.

 ##### Hover and Click